SoftwareMadness/colouriser/README.md

 State Changes:<br>
 <br>  I changed the train.py file in the pytorch-cyclegan repository to a lightly stripped down version.
 It is still the same GAN but i can use python fucntions.
 <br>  I created some new scripts with a very primitive cli.
-I trained the GAN to 43 epochs.
+I trained the GAN to 43 epochs and 500 images.
 It can turn Black/White to Color or in reverse.

 <br>
 <br>